aws-samples/sagemaker-workshop/content/security_for_sysops/detective/detective_lab.md

 To succesfully run your training job you will need to configure the training job to run within your VPC.
 To do this you will pass a collection of subnet IDs and security groups that we imported earlier.

-An example of some sample code showing how these get imported is shown here:
+The following sample code shows how these can be specified:

 ```python
 TensorFlow(entry_point='predictor.py',